Recognition for Student Donors: Red Cord Program

-As a gift for your contribution, Marsh Regional Blood Center offers high school and college students the opportunity to wear a red hero cord at graduation – a chance to show others how much you’ve given back to our community.
+As a gift for your contribution, Marsh Regional Blood Center offers high school students the opportunity to wear a red hero cord at graduation – a chance to show others how much you’ve given back to our community.

 How it works